realworlddatascience/realworlddatascience.github.io/README.md

 ![RWDS repo top-level files](images/repo-top-level-files.PNG)

-As you'll see from the above image, all document or article files are in the `.qmd` format.
+As you'll see from the above image, all documents/article files are in the `.qmd` format.
 We'll discuss this format in more detail in the [Create an article](#create-an-article) section, but special mention needs to be made to the `index.qmd` file.
 You will see this file name frequently throughout our repo, and each `index.qmd` file controls a homepage -- either the main site homepage or a section homepage.

 Other file types in the root of the repository are:

-- `.all-contributorsrc` -- contains the data that populates our [contributor list](#contributors-✨)
+- `.all-contributorsrc` -- contains the data that populates our [contributor list](#contributors-)
 - `.gitignore` -- a list of files or folders that are excluded from version control
 - `.md` -- content files that are published only as part of the RWDS repository, not as part of the site itself
 - `progress-bar.html` -- code that is used across the site to apply a progress bar to published articles
 - `.css` and `.scss` -- files controlling site design and styling

 The most important file for understanding and controlling site structure is `_quarto.yml`.
-From here you set the appearance of the navigation bar and the content it links to; page navigation for sections and sub-sections; the site footer; and basic formatting.
+From here we set the appearance of the navigation bar and the content it links to; page navigation for sections and sub-sections; the site footer; and basic formatting.
 Extensive documentation on all aspects of the `_quarto.yml` is available on the [Quarto website](https://quarto.org/docs/websites/).

 ## Create an article
 Also, be sure to check out the [RWDS_post_template repository](https://github.com/finnoh/RWDS_post_template) if you're thinking of submitting an article.
 It's a great resource to help you get started.